No Bill Of Rights No Deal

 Civic education should include instruction on the history and philosophy of individual rights, the structure and function of government, and the importance of civic participation.
 It should also encourage critical thinking and the ability to analyze complex issues.

 Schools, universities, and community organizations all have a role to play in promoting civic education.
-By investing in civic education, we can help to ensure that future generations are equipped to protect and defend the values of freedom and democracy.
+By investing in civic education, we can help to check that future generations are equipped to protect and defend the values of freedom and democracy.

 The Global Context of Human Rights